ENCCS/vasp-best-practices/content/bandgap_Si.md

 * Note the use of [ALGO](https://www.vasp.at/wiki/index.php/ALGO)=Damped or D, for the DFT+HF methods, different from the default ALGO=Normal.

-and run the job

-    sbatch run.sh

-after it has finished, inspect the output
+and run the job as before.
+After it has finished, inspect the output

     cat slurm*out
     cat OSZICAR